Enjoyop/Png-MD_CLS/README.md

 # Png MD_CLS
- deletes metafa from all png files in a folder.
+ deletes metada from all png files in a folder.